Classifying COVID-19 vaccine narratives: Vaccine Narrative Categorisation: Task Definition and Dataset Construction

+The full list of keywords and hashtags per class are shown with examples in Table \ref{tab:Keywords}.
 All posts matching the keywords and hashtags for each target class are then manually annotated by the authors, in order to ensure label quality.
-Table~\ref{tab:DataDistri} presents also the new data distribution following this augmentation.
+Table \ref{tab:DataDistri} also presents the new data distribution following this augmentation.
 The proportion of \texttt{Cons}, \texttt{LF} and \texttt{MRE} has increased to 13\%, 12\%, and 19\% respectively and 96 posts related to animal vaccines are also included.